MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/prepare-your-environment.md

 - A computer to browse from that is in the extranet.
 For example, use a computer that is not on your corporate network and is not a member of your corporate domain.

-- The Secure Channel certificate that is stored in the SharePointSecure Store Service target application.
+- The Secure Channel certificate that is stored in the SharePoint in Microsoft 365 Secure Store Service target application.
 This target application was configured in the [SharePoint Server 2016 hybrid configuration roadmaps](configuration-roadmaps.md) procedures.
 In the example it was named **SecureChannelTargetApp**.
 You will need the password for the certificate as well.

 - The credentials of a federated account.